 SEAL YOUR BOTTLES AS TIGHTLY AS POSSIBLE BEFORE STORING

 After the sun, a quality vape e-liquid's number one nemesis is the air itself.
 Oxidation contributes to nicotine loss, and it can be fairly substantial.
 So don't just casually or haphazardly store bottles that are going to sit for a while.
 Ensure the caps are all screwed back on tightly and the bottles are bagged for extra protection.

 DO YOUR OWN MARKUP OF THE PURCHASE DATE

 A good and useful habit to get into is labeling the bottles you buy, when you buy them.
 That way you won't have to wrack your brain trying to determine the freshness of different vape flavors.
 Manufacturer batch dates can rub off or be hard to determine, so bust out that Sharpie and keep your own notes!

 In the mood for a flavor you haven't touched since who-knows-when?
 When you've neglected to follow the advice in the previous paragraph about marking the date, the nose knows if it's still good or not!
-Additionally, if your vape juice has undergone a serious change in color, has developed sediment that won't shake away, or has thinned out in consistency, these are all visual signs that your juice is now toast.
+Additionally, if your e-liquid has undergone a serious change in color, has developed sediment that won't shake away, or has thinned out in consistency, these are all visual signs that your e-liquid is now toast.
 When in doubt, don't forget the most important sense of all -- common sense.
 A few dollars' worth of juice down the drain is not worth any potential sickness.